 - Jingle Bells – piano duet – four hands (Level: Teacher – Pupil) – Digital Download

 - Jingle Bells for the Left Hand (Late Intermediate/ Early advanced) – Digital Download.
 Very popular for students with longer fingers!

 - Adeste Fideles for piano solo (Late Elementary) – Digital Download

 - Away in a Manger (Elementary) – Digital Download

-All items are professionally engraved.
+All items are engraved in-house using the latest engraving conventions.
 They can be downloaded unlimited times from your account page.
-They all Include a Studio License to copy them for your current and future students.
+They all Include a Studio License for all your current and future students.